grafana/scenes/docusaurus/docs/transformations.md

 ```

 :::note
 Objects used in `transformations` are the same transformation configuration objects you would see in your normal dashboard panels when you view `Panel JSON` from the panel inspect drawer.
-You find the panel inspect drawer in the panel menu under the name `Inspect`.
+To access panel inspect drawer, click **Inspect** in the panel edit menu.
 :::

-Use newly created `transformedData` object in place of previously used `SceneQueryRunner`:
+Use the newly created `transformedData` object in place of the previously used `SceneQueryRunner`:

 ```tsx
 const myScene = new EmbeddedScene({